safelinking/Safelinking/README.md

-captcha-type | Choose your CAPTCHA alternative technology. | 'recaptcha' or 'fancy+captcha' link-password | Set a password to your package. | Input link-description | Set a description to your package. | Input provider-name | The name of your website or community. | Input provider-url | The URL of your website or community. | URL rsdf | Generate a RSDF container file. | on
+captcha-type | Choose your CAPTCHA alternative technology. | 'recaptcha' or 'fancy+captcha' link-password | Set a password to your package. | Input link-description | Set a description to your package. | Input title | The title of your link package. | Input provider-name | The name of your website or community. | Input provider-url | The URL of your website or community. | URL rsdf | Generate a RSDF container file. | on